Piyush603/Selenium-Exit-Test/readme.md

 # ABOUT PROJECT

-A. *	Implementation of Automation Exit Test Assignment for Flipkart using Java Selenium
-B.	* Tools Used
+A *	Implementation of Automation Exit Test Assignment for Flipkart using Java Selenium B	* Tools Used
 1.	* Selenium
 2.	* Eclipse Editor
 3.	* Java